Single Incision Laparoscopic Sleeve (SILS) Recovery

 At Tijuana Bariatric Center, we are pleased to offer state-of-the-art single incision laparoscopic sleeve (SILS) surgery as an option to our valued patients.
 This minimally invasive bariatric surgery technique minimizes the risk of complications while making the recovery process more efficient and comfortable.
-By performing an entire bariatric procedure through a small incision made in the belly button, Dr. Fernando Garcia is able to accomplish what requires four to five incisions in the abdomen with traditional laparoscopic surgery.
+By performing an entire bariatric procedure through a small incision made in the belly button, the bariatric surgeon is able to accomplish what requires four to five incisions in the abdomen with traditional laparoscopic surgery.
 The technique can be paired with several bariatric procedures, but is particularly effective when paired with restrictive gastric sleeve surgery.

-In discussing single incision laparoscopic sleeve recovery during consultations at his Tijuana, Mexico bariatric surgery practice, Dr. Garcia explains that, while the technique does result in a shorter, more comfortable recovery, patients must still follow all of his post-surgical instructions to the absolute letter to achieve the best possible outcomes.
+In discussing single incision laparoscopic sleeve recovery during consultations at our Tijuana, Mexico bariatric surgery practice, our team explains that, while the technique does result in a shorter, more comfortable recovery, patients must still follow all of his post-surgical instructions to the absolute letter to achieve the best possible outcomes.

 Are you a good candidate for single incision laparoscopic sleeve surgery?
-To find out, we encourage you to schedule your initial consultation with Dr. Fernando Garcia at Tijuana Bariatric Center today.
+To find out, we encourage you to schedule your initial consultation with the weight loss surgery experts at Tijuana Bariatric Center today.

 The SILS Recovery Timeline